hareesh-r/youtube-unsubscribe/README.md

     confirmButton.click();
     await new Promise(resolve => setTimeout(resolve, timeout));

-    // Scroll one-third of the screen width to the bottom window.scrollBy(0, 140);
+    // Scroll one-third of the screen height of the div window.scrollBy(0, scrollHeightOfDiv.clientHeight);

     if (i === 100) {
       console.log("Completed batch " + batchCounter++);